sethshober/bitcoin/README.md

 bitcoin
 =======

-show current price of bitcoin
+show current price of bitcoin and calculate your riches